mwaskom/Psych252/WWW/slides/index.rst

 Lecture 6 (10/03):
 --------------------------------------------

+The logical and mathematical underpinnings of ANOVA; power calculations in ANOVA.
 (Note: PDF has been updated since Lecture 5.)

 |pdf_link06|